 You'll also have the option to hike up Mount Misen through magical virgin forests or take a cable car (at an extra local small cost and note there is still a short hike involved) for spectacular views of the surrounding islands.
 Tell Tale Tip: If all your children are over 10, you could kayak closer to the torii gate instead (see supplements section).

-Day 11 breakfast, lunch
+Day 11 breakfast, (late) lunch or (early) dinner

 Time to get back on the bullet train.
 We've saved the best till last – Kyoto, famed for its pretty streets and old-world charm.

 Now it's time to line up your lunch boxes and learn the traditional art of Japanese bento boxes.
 In a local private home, this lesson will take the form of an intimate class for just you and your family.
 Once you've created your artistic meal, you'll tuck into your efforts.
 Your family's lunchboxes will be the envy of everyone when you return home to work and school!
+We may move this bento-making lesson to the morning of Day 14.

 Day 12 breakfast, lunch